OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Introduction

 With this insight, we propose a principled approach, {\underline{\bf O}ptimization with \underline{\bf C}ost \underline{\bf C}onstraints for \underline{\bf A}ccuracy \underline{\bf M}aximization} (\textbf{\ours}), to effectively identify easy queries and assign classifiers to different user queries to maximize the overall classification accuracy subject to the given cost budgets.
-We present an \textit{unbiased} and \textit{low-variance} estimator for classifier test accuracy with \textit{asymptotic} guarantees.
-The intuition is that for \textit{well-separated} classification problems such as image classification~\citep{yang2020closer}, we can learn robust classifiers that have similar performance on similar queries.
-For each query image, we compute its nearest neighbours in pre-computed samples to estimate the test accuracy for each classifier. \ddj{Previous work~\citep{chen2022efficient} trains ML models to predict the accuracy, which requires sophisticated configuration and lacks performance guarantees that are critical in real-world scenarios.
-To our best knowledge, we are the first to open up the black box by developing a white-box accuracy estimator for ML classifiers with statistical guarantees.} Next, armed with our classifier accuracy estimator, we compute the optimal classifier assignment strategy over all query images (\textit{optimal model portfolio}) subject to a given cost budget by solving an integer linear programming (ILP) problem (see~\Cref{sec:methodology}).
-As a preview, \Cref{fig:intro_ours_results} shows that \ours can achieve $20\%$ cost reduction \eat{compared to always using the largest classifier (e.g., ResNet-152), }with less than $1\%$ accuracy drop.
-We show even higher cost reduction with little to no {accuracy} drop on various real-world datasets in \Cref{sec:eval}. \Cref{fig:overall_pipeline} depicts the overall pipeline of \ours.
+Previous work~\citep{chen2022efficient} trains ML models to select classifiers, which requires sophisticated configuration and lacks performance guarantees that are critical in real-world scenarios.
+In this paper, by leveraging weak assumptions, such as the \textit{well-separation} assumption~\citep{yang2020closer}, we demonstrate that it is possible to compute optimal model assignments with statistical guarantees.
+As an example, in previous work~\citep{yang2020closer}, the image classification task~\citep{singh2020image}, a critical and well-studied application of classification, has been observed to empirically satisfy the well-separation assumption, which is also corroborated by our own independent evaluation (see~\Cref{sec:app_r_separation}).
+The intuition is that for well-separated classification problems such as image classification, we can learn robust classifiers that have similar performance on similar queries.
+By leveraging the specific structure of well-separated classification tasks, we develop an \textit{unbiased} and \textit{low-variance} estimator for classifier test accuracy with \textit{asymptotic} guarantees.
+For each classification query, we compute its nearest neighbours in pre-computed samples to estimate the test accuracy for each classifier.
+To our best knowledge, we are the first to open up the black box by developing a white-box accuracy estimator for ML classifiers with statistical guarantees.
+Next, armed with our classifier accuracy estimator, we compute the optimal classifier assignment strategy over all classification queries (\textit{optimal model portfolio}) subject to a given cost budget by solving an integer linear programming (ILP) problem (see~\Cref{sec:methodology}).
+As a preview, \Cref{fig:intro_ours_results} shows that \ours can achieve $20\%$ cost reduction with less than $1\%$ accuracy drop.
+We show even higher cost reduction with little to no accuracy drop on various real-world datasets in \Cref{sec:eval}. \Cref{fig:overall_pipeline} depicts the overall pipeline of \ours: (1) draw samples and pre-compute the ML classifier accuracy for each sample, (2) for each test query, use its nearest neighbour from all samples to estimate the test accuracy of each classifier, (3) compute the optimal model portfolio w.r.t. cost budgets by solving the ILP problem.